status-im/nimbus-eth2/docs/the_nimbus_book/src/networking.md

 ## ENR auto update = true

-Additionally you can turn on `--enr-auto-update` to allow discovery to keep your external IP address up to date based on information received from peers.
+The `--enr-auto-update` feature keeps your external IP address up to date based on information received from other peers on the network.
+This option is useful with ISPs that assign IP addresses dynamically.

 In practice this means relaunching the beacon node with `--enr-auto-update:true` (pass it as an option in the command line).